AmroAlshaban/odin-Tic-Tac-Toe/README.md

 * The Singleplayer mode is a match between the player and the computer.
 It uses a Minimax algorithm (coded from scratch in JavaScript) to find the optimal play in every round.

 * The Multiplayer mode is a standard player .vs. player game.

+I studied the Minimax algorithm from [CS50AI](https://cs50.harvard.edu/ai/2024/) in week 0.
+While they use Python in the course, the concepts carry over to any language.

 The result of the game is declared below the board.